Setting Up the Ingredient Inventory System for a Bar

 2. Tap the Add + icon.

 3. Create a Vodka category.
 Remember to set the Sales Category as Alcohol and the Course as Drinks.
 Ensure the taxes are set correctly (particularly if you have a special alcohol tax) and give it an icon and menu color.
-Tap Save when done.
+Tap Done when done.

 4. Create additional categories for your spirits.
 For example, if you offer different kinds of whiskey/scotch, create a Whiskey category.
 However, in this example, although we offer several different vodkas, we only offer one kind of tequila and one kind of gin.
 So we’ll just create a single category for these called Other Spirits.